 If you feel threatened - stay calm and try to be firm and direct; remember that you always have the right to say NO at any point.
 Never feel that you have to go further than you feel comfortable with; if you feel uncomfortable or in danger, don’t be afraid to draw attention to yourself.
 Shout, make a fuss and make people aware that you feel threatened.

 Money and personal belongings - we strongly recommend that you store all money and valuables in a secure place during your holiday.
 When in resort, please check if your accommodation offers a safe in your room.
+These are not guaranteed for any of our accommodation.
 Alternatively, you may be able to store your valuables at the hotel reception but we provide no assurance to this effect.
 If there are no other alternatives, we advise that you should keep your money and valuables with you at all times.
-Please do not leave them in full view in your room and lock your room before going out.
-Please note, your belongings are taken on holiday at your own risk; neither we nor the hotelier are responsible for any loss, theft or damage that occurs to your money, valuables or other personal effects during your time away.
+Please do not leave them in full view in your room and lock your room/villa before going out.
+Please note, your belongings are taken on holiday at your own risk; neither we nor the hotelier or villa provider are responsible for any loss, theft or damage that occurs to your money, valuables or other personal effects during your time away.

 Follow the 4-point National Water Safety Code:

 Care in the sun - build up the time you spend in the sun gradually; avoid sunbathing between 11am and 3pm; apply high factor sunscreen and reapply frequently; never expose babies under 6 months to the sun and always take extra care with children; remember, it’s possible to burn in the shade, when it’s cloudy and while swimming; at the first sign of burning get out of the sun immediately; always drink plenty of water.

 Pedestrians - be vigilant at all times.
 Look both ways before crossing the road; be aware that in some countries traffic isn’t required to stop at pedestrian crossings.